immerse-project/wp6.2-demonstrator/README.md

 cd nemo/cfgs/AGRIF_QCO/GSRIDGE36Zx2-GIBSTRA36Zx2/
 ./scripts/python/mkslurm_immerse -S 24 -s 16 -m 1 -C 3712 -g 0 -a n01-CLASS -q short -t 0-00:20:00 --gnu > scripts/run_nemo-short.slurm
 ```
 There are a few variables to set in `run_nemo-short.slurm`.
-For example, the following variables will generate a 2-hour run split in 1-hour jobs.
+For example, the following variables will generate a 2-hour simulation split in 1-hour jobs.
 ```shell
 # ========================================================
 # PARAMETERS TO SET